 Why is it Important?

 First and foremost, fire compartmentation saves lives.
 This form of fire safety can create more time for people to evacuate a building by slowing the spread of fire and smoke.
-It can also offer a safe way to escape for building occupants by preventing exit blockage.
+It can also offer building occupants a safe way to escape by preventing exit blockage.
 Fire compartmentation also protects firefighters as it makes containing and stopping a fire much easier for them.

 Beyond saving people’s lives, fire compartmentation potentially decreases the amount of damage to your properties.
 For example, instead of a fire spreading to the entire building, this fire safety method can limit the damage to small subsections of a building.
-Fire compartmentation can protect specific rooms or areas in a building.
+In addition, fire compartmentation can protect specific rooms or areas in a building.
 For instance, a library may make their special collections room into a separate compartment.

 The same can be done for rooms that contain hazardous materials, like the chemical storage closet in a science classroom.